Olympus E-500 vs E-M1 II

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the E-500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-500 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-500 was succeeded by the Olympus E-510.
+Both the E-500 and the E-M1 II have been discontinued, but can regularly be found used on ebay.
+The E-500 was replaced by the Olympus E-510, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So how do things add up?
 Which of the two cameras – the Olympus E-500 or the Olympus E-M1 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.